mateusz-baluch-xtb/R2dbcPostgresFailoverPoolExample/README.md

 }
 ```

-When we call `MultiHostConnectionStrategy.connect()` method, it returns `Mono<Connection>` with references the same
+When we call `MultiHostConnectionStrategy.connect()` method, it returns `Mono<Connection>` with references to the same
 two instances of `exceptionRef` (one from `connect(TargetServerType)` and the second one from
-`attemptConnection(TargetServerType)`.
-So when using target type `PREFER_SECONDARY` and the first `attemptConnection`
+`attemptConnection(TargetServerType)`).
+So when we are using target type `PREFER_SECONDARY` and the first `attemptConnection`
-is not successful, the `exceptionRef` is filled with that exception.
+is not successful, the `exceptionRef` is filled with that particular exception.
 Then in `connect(TargetServerType)` method, we
-store the same exception in `exceptionRef`.
-First connection is always successful (connecting to primary instance),
+store the same exception in their `exceptionRef`.
+First connection is always successful (connected to primary instance),
 because `exceptionRef` in the `connect` method is empty.
 All subsequent connections are failing, because the
 `attemtConnection` method is returning the same exception, and then in the `connect` method we are trying to do:
 ```java